XRPLF/xrpl-dev-portal/content/tutorials/use-tokens/trade-in-the-decentralized-exchange.md

 ## Prerequisites

+- You need a connection to the XRP Ledger network.
+As shown in this tutorial, you can use public servers for testing.
+- You should be familiar with the Getting Started instructions for your preferred client library.
+This page provides examples for the following:
+    - **JavaScript** with the [xrpl.js library](https://github.com/XRPLF/xrpl.js/).
+See [Get Started Using JavaScript](get-started-using-javascript.html) for setup steps.
+    - **Python** with the [`xrpl-py` library](https://xrpl-py.readthedocs.io/).
+See [Get Started using Python](get-started-using-python.html) for setup steps.
+    - You can also read along and use the interactive steps in your browser without any setup.

 <!-- Source for this specific tutorial's interactive bits: -->
 <script src='https://cdn.jsdelivr.net/npm/bignumber.js@9.0.2/bignumber.min.js'></script>
 <script type="application/javascript" src="assets/js/tutorials/trade-in-the-dex.js"></script>

-This page provides JavaScript examples that use the [xrpl.js](https://js.xrpl.org/) library.
-See [Get Started Using JavaScript](get-started-using-javascript.html) for setup instructions.

-Since JavaScript works in the web browser, you can read along and use the interactive steps without any setup.

 ## Example Code